echo000/Vex/README.md

 * [Intel TextureWorks](https://software.intel.com/en-us/articles/intel-texture-works-plugin) by Intel (DDS + Utils) (Photoshop)
 * [SEModelViewer](https://github.com/Scobalula/semodelviewer) by Scobalula

+Note that SEModel/Anim plugins are not directly supported in Maya or Blender anymore, and would recommend using Cast.

 ## License/Disclaimers

 Vex is licensed under the General Public License 3.0, you are free to use Vex, both it and its source code, under the terms of the GPL.
 Vex is distributed in the hope it will be useful to, but it comes WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE, see the LICENSE file for more information.

-This repo is in no shape or form associated with Activision and the developers.
+This repo is in no shape or form associated with Arkane, Activision, Bethesda and the developers.
 These tools are developed to allow users access to assets for use in 3D art such as YouTube thumbnails, etc. The assets extracted by these tools are property of their respective owners and what you do with the assets is your own responsbility.

 ## Credits/Contributors